DarrenZhao01/to-do-app/README.md

 I've always believed that **learning sticks better from experimenting**, ever since my favorite physics teacher from high school taught me with only hands-on labs and no lectures.
 So, this project was mainly focused on skimming the surface and experimenting with how modern web apps work.

-I can say that I have sucessfully done it, and along the way, I realized I have a lot to learn regarding React/Next.js and building it.
+I can say that I have sucessfully done learned how it works by deploying this to-do app, and along the way, I realized I have a lot to learn regarding React/Next.js and building it.
 This mini project has also inspired me to learn more about React Hooks and how APIs work across services and within an app.

 Yes, it does mean lot of much of this code was AI assisted.
 However, I didn't hinder my learning; instead it provided me with the bird's eye view of the app's development, which was my goal.
 Nonetheless, I made an honest attempt to understand how everything connects and works.
 Additionally, AI didn't do everything correctly, which forces me to investigate and tinker to learn how to these apps are made.